 Let's get this out of the way

 If you're loaded, sure, go stay at the hotel from White Lotus for a couple days.
 Otherwise, I would skip Taormina.
 It was developed for Anglophone tourists 150 years ago and that's exactly what it feels like.
-Lucia's native Catania and nearby Mt.
+Catania and nearby Mt.
 Etna are way cooler.
-If you really have to go, eat at Osteria Divino Rosso.
+Every second you spend in Taormina is a second robbed from another part of the island.
+No one listens to this advice, though, so when you go, eat at Osteria Divino Rosso.

 Don’t Skip Palermo & Its Environs

 This is seriously the most vibrant city in Italy and it just keeps getting more interesting.
 Rent a place near the Ballarò market and shop and cook and you’ll have an incredible time.
 Eat lots of street food like pane ca meusa (spleen and lung sandwich) at Pani ca’ Meusa di Porta Carbone or Nino U Ballerino.
 Also head to Piazza Ballarò and you'll find loads of stalls frying things (the panelle and potato croquette sandwiches are the best things there).
 There are a bunch of stalls there including a frittularu (a dude selling fat and cartilitdge and random veal trimmings either in a paper cone or on bun).
 There is a full Palermo guide here.

 Spend a couple of days near Palermo at the Tonnara di Scopello, hike and swim every day in the Riserva Naturale dello Zingaro.
 Pop down to Segesta to see the 5th century BCE Doric temple then drive over to Erice for pastries at the legendary Pasticceria Maria Grammatico.